 Diversify Your Investment

-Investors who have good experience in the stock market investment make a diversified investment to encounter the risk.
-Experienced investors are comfortable that they are able to find any potential perils that may change your position.
+Investors who have good experience in the stock market investment make a diversified investment to mitigate the risk.
+Experienced investors are comfortable that they are able to find any potential perils that may affect their position.

-For example, consider you have invested in four company securities, and at the end of year two they performed well and the rest have not performed well now you are able to manage your risk by using profit from other securities where you have got profit.
+For example, consider you have invested in four company securities, and at the end of year two, they performed well, while the rest have not performed well.
+Now you are able to manage your risk by using the profit from other securities where you have got profit.